ash6778/TF_ROS_101_RIA/README.md

 Learning the TF is essential for ROS.
 Here is the package showing the skills I've gained in the course TF_ROS_101 in Robot Ignite Academy.

-If you are interested in leanring ROS quickly and efficently, Robot Ignite Academy is the best tool to achieve your goals.
+If you are interested in learning ROS quickly and efficently, Robot Ignite Academy is the best tool to achieve your goals.